 But that Problem is not simply the expression.
 There are usually several reasons for the often imprecise and vague formulations:

-- Not all the people who advertise jobs know exactly what the company's department is looking for.
+1. Not all HR managers who advertise jobs know exactly what the company's specialist department is looking for.

-- Not everyone is clear what they are looking for.
+2. Not everyone is quite clear what they are looking for themselves.

-Like the journalists and best of HR - Berufebilder.de® authors Florian Vollmers and Anne Jacoby found that for many positions there is actually clearly a man or a person Ms. or applicants in a particular Age searched and finally selected.
+Like the journalists and Best of HR - Berufebilder.de® authors Florian Vollmers and Anne Jacoby found that for many positions it is actually clearly a man or a woman Ms. or applicants in a particular Age searched and finally selected.
 Nobody can say that beforehand.

 Are Xing and LinkedIn better than job ads?